 IT DEPENDS ON WHAT ZIN!
 Again, you can find a million different styles of Zinfandel; it really depends on what you want.
 Let’s break it down style by style:

-Sparkling Zin: Deep fried foods and or spicy foods are your friends.
+Sparkling Zin: Pair with deep fried and or spicy foods.

 Red Zin: Say it with me — BBQ.
 Yeah it’s a classic for a reason.
 That spicy acidic boozy Zin will clean your mouth after every fatty, saucy bite.
 If you are drinking a lighter style of Zinfandel, try this with pork loin, waygu beef and duck!
 Of course you can always do charcuterie, blue cheese and (for my vegetarian friends) roast mushrooms as well.
 Red Zin holds also shows well with dishes such as pumpkin curry..
 Yum.